A Super-Resolution Framework for Tensor Decomposition: Tensor Decomposition, Atomic Norms, and Duality

 \subsection{Extension: Regularization Using Tensor Nuclear Norm}

 Independent from practical considerations, we investigate tensor decomposition for theoretical reasons.
 Similar to regularizing matrix inverse problems using the matrix nuclear norm, the tensor nuclear norm can be used to regularize tensor inverse problems.
-Suppose we observe an unknown low-rank tensor $T^\star$ through the linear measurement model $\y = \mathcal{B} (T^\star)$, we would like to recover the tensor $T^\star$ from the observation $\y$.
-For instance, when $\mathcal{B}$ samples the individual entries of $T^\star$, we are looking at a tensor completion problem.
-We propose recovering $T^\star$ by solving
+Suppose we observe an unknown low-rank tensor $\tT^\star$ through the linear measurement model $\y = \mathcal{B} (\tT^\star)$, we would like to recover the tensor $\tT^\star$ from the observation $\y$.
+For instance, when $\mathcal{B}$ samples the individual entries of $\tT^\star$, we are looking at a tensor completion problem. {Remarkably, Yuan and Zhang exploited the tensor nuclear norm approach to tensor completion and improved the state-of-the-art sample complexity in the seminal work \cite{yuan2016tensor}.} We propose recovering $\tT^\star$ by solving